The Strangest Baldness 'Cures' in History

 Bizarre Remedies People Thought Could Be a Cure for Baldness

-But, adjusting to going bald certainly isn’t easy and many men struggle.
-In fact, baldness has even been linked to depression in men.
+Adjusting to baldness isn’t always easy, and many men find it challenging.
+In fact, baldness has been linked to depression in some men.

 1. Ancient Egyptians Anti-Baldness Rub

-This text advised creating an oil or mixture which would then be rubbed on the head.
-Strange ingredients included fats taken from animals such as hippos, donkey hooves, the leg of a female greyhound, and porcupine hair.
+The text recommended creating a special oil or mixture to rub on the scalp, using bizarre ingredients such as fats from animals like hippos, donkey hooves, the leg of a female greyhound, and even porcupine hair.

 2. Veni, Vidi, Vici, Baldi

-Roman politician and military general, Julius Ceasar was once one of the world’s most famous bald men.
+Julius Caesar, the Roman politician and military general, was once one of the world’s most well-known bald figures.

 3. Head Hoovers Promote Hair Growth

-One of the most famous users of the Xervac was George Gershwin but he didn’t use it for its intended purpose.
-It’s rumored that he used the machine to reduce headaches caused by a terminal brain tumor.
+One of the most notable figures to use the Xervac was composer George Gershwin.
+However, it's rumored that he didn’t use the device for hair loss treatment but rather to alleviate headaches caused by a terminal brain tumor.

 4. Mooving Argument for Virgin Pee

-Would you rather drink a cup of virgin cow urine or wear a toupe?
-For many in Agra, India, the former is the preferred choice.
+Would you choose drinking a cup of virgin cow urine or wearing a toupee?
+For many in Agra, India, the former is the preferred option.

-DD Singhal is the founder of the Agra Gaushala Foundation.
-He is sure that drinking cow urine (while it’s still warm and before sunrise) is the only cure for male baldness.
+DD Singhal, the founder of the Agra Gaushala Foundation, strongly believes that drinking warm cow urine before sunrise is the ultimate cure for male baldness.

 No Cure for Baldness but There Is Help

-Unfortunately, for those who drink cow urine while rubbing hippo fat on their heads, science proves that there is no real cure for baldness.
+Sadly, for those who swear by cow urine and rubbing hippo fat on their scalps, science confirms there is no true cure for baldness.

-However, scalp micropigmentation is a non-invasive treatment which gives the appearance of stubble and will help you to regain your confidence.
+However, scalp micropigmentation offers a non-invasive solution that mimics the appearance of stubble, helping you regain your confidence.